 The British Conference of Undergraduate Research promotes undergraduate research in all disciplines.
 The Conference meets annually every Spring in a different British university.
 Undergraduates of all levels are invited to submit papers, posters, workshops and performances to the Conference.
 Abstracts are peer-reviewed and those accepted will be invited to attend the conference.
 Conference fees are usually paid by the student's own university.
 BCUR also accepts submissions from students outside of the UK.
 The call for papers is usually published in the autumn.

 BCUR was founded in 2010 and held its first conference in 2011 at the University of Central Lancashire.
 The conference doubled in size for the second conference, held in 2012 at the University of Warwick.
-The next conference will be held in Plymouth, 15th-16th April 2013.
+The 2013 Plymouth conference was bigger still!

 What is an undergraduate research conference?